yalotfi/Spatial-Analysis-Lab-for-MSBA/README.md

 # MSBA Lab: lab-spatialDB-nyc
+Please Clone or Download this repo if you want to follow along during the lab session.

-A class lab designed to introduce spatial database management systems in PostgreSQL, ODBC workflow, and using R as a GIS from data wrangling to visualization.
+This repo is for a class lab designed to introduce spatial database management systems in PostgreSQL, ODBC workflow, and R as a GIS from data wrangling to visualization.

 ## Installing PostgreSQL and PostGIS